 CALL for PAPERS on the History and Historiography of Central Asia for the Eighth Annual Doctoral Research Workshop on Central Asia.
 Convened by Dr Harun Yilmaz and Dr Gai Jorayev the day will focus on new research across the region.
-DEADLINE for submissions is 15 October 2019 and contact email@example.com.
+The new DEADLINE for submissions is 15 November 2019 and contact firstname.lastname@example.org.

 Speaking of digital projects, we are pleased to spread news of an event next week hosted by our UCL partners the UCL Centre for Digital Humanities.
 Building access: mass digitisation and the politics of infrastructure with Nanna Bonde Thylstrup, associate professor of Communication and Digital Media at Copenhagen Business School.
 Join some of the CAAL UCL team in attending Wednesday, 26 June 2019.
 For details see their website.
 See you there!!